Added by Haitian All-Starz on April 11, 2013 at 4:30pm —

 A Sanctuary in the Middle of Chaos

 A local relative took me here, not too far from the Toussaint L’ouverture Airport this hidden gem is in the middle of a bustling City center.
-Don’t let the… Continue
+Don’t let the neighborhood scare you, once you pull up the gravel driveway you will feel like you are… Continue

 Added by Haitian All-Starz on June 19, 2012 at 11:00am —